-ZIMSEC Integrated Science Revision Notes: Do plants release carbon dioxide when they respire?
+ZIMSEC Combined Science Revision Notes: Do plants release carbon dioxide when they respire?

 Aim: To determine whether all living things, including plants, release carbon dioxide when they respire.

 Materials: bell jar or a large container, 3 boiling tubes/flasks glass or rubber tubing, lungs, suction pump, potassium hydroxide, lime water or bicarbonate indicator and a potted plant/rat/frog.

 - Set up the respiratory chain apparatus using the materials above as shown in the diagram.

 - The respiratory chain compares the amount of carbon dioxide in the air before and after respiration by an organism.

 - The potassium hydroxide solution removes carbon dioxide from the air before it enters the apparatus.